Last update: Jun 02, 2023 19:03 p.m. EDT

 - South Carolina offers online voter registration.

-- You should know: you need a South Carolina driver's license or DMV ID card to use the online voter registration system.
-The address on record at the DMV needs to match the address where you're registering to vote, this can be updated online.
+- You should know: you need a valid driver's license or identification card issued by the South Carolina Department of Motor Vehicles (DMV) and a Social Security number to register online.
 If you don't have the correct ID, you can still register by mail to vote.

 Use the National Voter Registration Form

 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: The last four digits of your Social Security number is required.
-You may provide your full social security number on a voluntary basis.
-Social Security number does not appear on any report produced by the State Election Commission nor is it released to any unauthorized individual.
+- Box 6 - ID Number: You must provide at least the last four digits of your Social Security number (SSN).
+Your SSN is used for internal purposes only, and it is not released to any unauthorized individual.
 (South Carolina Title 7-5-170)

 - Box 7 - Choice of Party: South Carolina does NOT require that you register with a party to participate in partisan primary elections.

 - Box 8 - Race or Ethnic Group: You are required to fill in this box.
 Your application may be rejected if you fail to do so.

 - Review the "Who can register to vote?" section above and check that you're eligible.